-- provides good quality teaching in all classes, setting suitable learning challenges and giving every pupil the opportunity to experience success in learning and achieve as high a standard as possible - promotes an ethos of high aspirations for all pupils regardless of ability where every teacher is accountable for the progress of all pupils in their classes - allows differentiation according to individual needs, i.e. teaching strategies used will wherever possible reflect the needs of pupils with disabilities, for example pupils with visual problems, information normally provided in writing will be made available in alternative formats that are clear and user friendly eg, large print, audio.
+- provides good quality teaching in all classes, setting suitable learning challenges and giving every pupil the opportunity to experience success in learning and achieve as high a standard as possible - promotes an ethos of high aspirations for all children regardless of ability where every teacher is accountable for the progress of all children in their classes - allows differentiation according to individual needs, i.e. teaching strategies used will wherever possible reflect the needs of children with disabilities, for example children with visual problems, information normally provided in writing will be made available in alternative formats that are clear and user friendly eg, large print, audio.
 The SENCO will convene appropriate training for staff

-- responds to pupils' diverse learning needs taking into account the different backgrounds, experiences, interests and strengths which influence the way in which they learn, when planning teaching and learning - offers children and young people equality of opportunity and access, ie the curriculum and assemblies. - encourages staff and pupils to respond positively to the diversity and richness that persons with disabilities bring and positive images will be shown - staff maintain current good practice in relation to the education of pupils with disabilities - communicates well with parents and carers, particularly where pupils have additional SEND - staff are updated on a regular basis with regards to the changing needs of pupils' SEN and disabilities and the training provided.
+- responds to children's diverse learning needs taking into account the different backgrounds, experiences, interests and strengths which influence the way in which they learn, when planning teaching and learning - offers children and young people equality of opportunity and access, ie the curriculum and assemblies. - encourages staff and children to respond positively to the diversity and richness that persons with disabilities bring and positive images will be shown - staff maintain current good practice in relation to the education of pupils with disabilities - has inclusive careers and employability provision in place with aims to break down traditional barriers and areas of discrimination - particular emphasis is to be placed on raising aspirations, broadening horizons, developing confidence and employability skills and helping children believe they are capable of succeeding in the world of work - provides access to high quality, independent and impartial careers advice to pupils from year 8 through to Post-16 students - communicates well with parents and carers, particularly where pupils have additional SEND - staff are updated on a regular basis with regards to the changing needs of pupils' SEN and disabilities and the training provided.